w3f/Grants-Program/applications/polkastats.md

 | 2. | Internationalization i18n | Translate PolkaStats Platform to at Spanish language |
 | 3. | New UI features | Implement new features using the new poweful backend |

+Deliverables in this milestone will be dockerized.
+We will also include a README to run the development container.
+The container will include the new frontend.
+New frontend will be feeded by the backend develped in milestone 1 and will include the new UI features of mileston 2.

 #### 2.1 Migrate frontend

 We need to migrate the frontend to use GraphQL queries to our new Hasura backend server.